 Operational ratings and labeling programs rely on data that is representative of the existing building and industrial plant stock.
-As noted before, data sources such as Residential Energy Consumption Survey (RECS), Commercial Building Energy Consumption Survey (CBECS), Manufacturing Energy Consumption Survey (MECS), and the Census of Manufacturing are commonly used for operational rating development.
+As noted earlier, data sources such as the Residential Energy Consumption Survey (RECS), Commercial Building Energy Consumption Survey (CBECS), Manufacturing Energy Consumption Survey (MECS), and the Census of Manufacturing are commonly used for operational rating development.
 However, these data sets are frequently limited in the number and types of buildings included in the surveys, the granularity of building characteristics, robustness of the sample, and timeliness of the data.
-In recent years, funding for building energy surveys has been questioned and in some cases, reduced.
-If further development or refinement of existing operational ratings is to take place, additional steps should be taken to expand or establish new data sets that can be used to create operational ratings.
-Additionally, steps could be taken to establish criteria or standards for guiding data collection by organizations seeking to collect building performance data for operational rating development.

-One of the critical issues is that limitations in the amount and quality of data in the CBECS and RECS studies can impact the consistency within a rating system.
+There are many issues due to limited data sets.
+One critical issue is that limitations in the amount and quality of data in the CBECS and RECS studies can impact the consistency within a rating system.
 CBECS results for specific building types can vary significantly from survey to survey.
 This creates changes in the rating scores for buildings with no action taken by the owner.
 A high scoring building may become a low scoring building.
 Investment in additional data collection will reduce this noise and increase trust in the ratings.